Automated Inference of Graph Transformation Rules: Experiments

 Last but not least, we consider an example from chemistry.
 In particular, we look at the well-studied mechanism of monosaccharide synthesis from formaldehyde, commonly known as the formose reaction~\cite{Butlerov61, Breslow59, Cleaves11, AppayeeB14, DelidovichSTP14}.
 The formose reaction is a suitable and concise example, but above all highly relevant in chemistry, especially in the study of auto-catalysis~\cite{Socha80} and origin of life studies~\cite{RicardoCOB04, BennerKKR10, PallmannSHLHT18}.

-Molecules are easily represented as simple graphs, with the vertices standing in for atoms and edges for bonds between them, both typed by the labeling function.
+Molecules are easily represented as simple graphs, with the vertices standing in for atoms and edges for bonds between them, both typed by the labeling function. orcidlink.sty{In the context of the formose reaction, carbon, oxygen and hydrogen atoms, as well as single and double bonds are sufficient, giving us the following label set $\Sigma=\{C, O, H, {-}, {=}\}$}.
 The chemical reactions then become the transitions of the input transition system.
 For the formose reaction itself, we consider the main auto-catalytic cycle~\cite{Breslow59, Cleaves11, DelidovichSTP14}, consisting of 5 reversible steps (10 transitions) for the input transition system $S_0$, as depicted in Figure~\ref{fig:formose_reaction}.

 Although explicit enolization step has been often considered for the formose reaction as a precursor for both the aldol reaction and isomerisation steps~\cite{BennerKKR10, AndersenFMS14}, the isomerisation step has been demonstrated to proceed via a hydride shift mechanism instead of enolization~\cite{AppayeeB14}.
 We therefore omit explicit enolization transitions, encoding the enolization step within the aldol and retroaldol reactions implicitly.